flatironinstitute/disBatch/Readme.md

     myprog -a 0 -b 0 -c 1
     ...
     myprog -a 9 -b 9 -c 9

-This represents a file with 1000 lines; the `...` is just a stand-in and wouldn't literally be in the task file.

 One could run this by submitting 1,000 separate jobs to a cluster, but that may present problems for the queuing system and can behave badly if the